liquidmetal-dev/flintlock/docs/proposals/0204-snapshot-restore-requirements.md

-With the devmapper snapshotter, a writable volume (including the root volume) is an *active* containerd snapshot whose parent is the committed image snapshot. containerd (v1.7) has no operation that takes a point-in-time copy of an active snapshot: `Prepare` and `View` require a committed parent, and `Commit` deactivates the device, which a running VM is still using. dm-thin itself can snapshot an active device instantly, but containerd does not expose this.
+With the devmapper snapshotter, a writable volume (including the root volume) is an *active* containerd snapshot whose parent is the committed image snapshot. containerd has no operation that takes a point-in-time copy of an active snapshot.
+This is true of v1.7 (which flintlock uses) and remains true in v2.3 and on `main` as of September 2026: `Prepare` and `View` require a committed parent, and `Commit` deactivates the device, which a running VM is still using. dm-thin itself can snapshot an active device instantly, but containerd does not expose this.

 The design can choose between these mechanisms: